esa/SpOC3/Challenge 2 Interferometric Mission/README.md

 ### Objective

-The objective to maximize of this problem is computed as follows:
+The objective to minimize of this problem is computed as follows:

 $f = -\underset{i\in\mathcal{I}}{\max} \underset{s\in\mathcal{S}}{\sum} f_{i,s}$